 I am a daughter, and I am the mother of daughters.
 Growing up, I felt constantly critical of my mother and the job she did raising us.
 She was too strict.
 She was too disconnected.
 She was too much in my business.
 She was too distant.
 She was never the mother I wanted her to be.
 It didn't matter what she did or didn't do, she couldn't win in the eyes of her teenage daughter.

 I couldn't wait to grow up and do everything right.
 I'd show her and everyone else just how things should be done.

 To My Mom

 I'd like to start by saying I am so sorry.
 I am sorry for all the times I was embarrassed by you.
-I remember you telling me about when you were embarrassed of your mom, because she didn't shave behind her knees.
+I remember you telling me about when you were embarrassed by your mom because she didn't shave behind her knees.
 I rolled my eyes when you told me that, thinking it would be the least of my problems.

 The thing is, I couldn't say it then, but I proudly say it now.
 I was always proud of you.
 My friends all thought you were cool.
 I hated that.
 I always told them that you were not cool.
 I even remember in middle school, one of the popular kids asking me why I couldn't be as cool as my mom.
 Not only did I get mad, but I was embarrassed that even my mom was cooler than me.
 But, inside, where no one could see, I was proud of how cool you were (and still are.)

 I secretly thought you were beautiful.
 I remember looking at you, hoping that I could have your beautiful legs, your engaging smile, your fun laugh.
 There were times when I thought you looked like a movie star.
 Breathtaking beauty surrounded your aura, and I could see men enthralled by you.
 Not only were your suitors captivated, but so too, I. I hoped beyond hope that I could grow up beautiful and sophisticated like you.